mhostetter/sdr/docs/index.rst

 Performance is also very important.
 So, where possible, `Numba`_ is used to accelerate computationally-intensive functions.

-Additionally, the library aims to replicate relevant functionality from Matlab's `Communications`_ and `DSP`_ Toolboxes.
+Additionally, the library aims to replicate relevant functionality from MATLAB's `Communications`_ and `DSP`_ Toolboxes.

 We are progressively adding functionality to the library.
 If there is something you'd like to see included